-In the United States, it is estimated that anywhere from five to ten million females and approximately one million males struggle with some type of eating disorder.
-The disorder does not discriminate and affects men, women, and adolescents from all ethnicities.
+In the United States, 20 million women and 10 million men suffer from a clinically significant eating disorder at some time in their life, including anorexia nervosa, bulimia nervosa, binge eating disorder or OSFED, other significant feeding or eating disorder.1 The disorder does not discriminate and affects men, women, and adolescents from all ethnicities world wide.
 The group most commonly affected is adolescent girls, but diagnoses are increasing in males and other age groups, most notably women in their fifth decade of life.
 Dental personnel are usually the first to notice changes in the oral cavity of individuals with certain types of eating disorders.
 The earlier treatment is sought in the disease process, the more hopeful the prognosis.
 Eating disorders have the highest mortality rate of any mental illness.
 Unfortunately, between five percent and 20 percent of the individuals with long-term eating disorders will die as a result of the illness.

 After completing this course, the dental professional should be able to:

 • List the physical characteristics of anorexia nervosa.

 • Recognize the clinical evidence of bulimia nervosa.

 • Understand the etiology of the common eating disorders.

 • Describe the differences and similarities between anorexia nervosa and bulimia nervosa.

 • Identify the medical consequences of anorexia and bulimia nervosa.